 You can really get creative in many different ways that will all help to develop your child’s kicking skills.

 Looking For An AFL Footy Skills Clinic Near You?

-Learning at home and with friends is great fun, but eventually you’ll want your kids to start learning from experienced coaches and enjoying football with lots of other kids.
-A great way to start out is by visiting a local AFL footy skills clinic.
+Learning at home and with friends is great fun and so is teaching kids to kick an AFL Footy.
+But, eventually you’ll want your kids to start learning from experienced coaches and enjoying football with lots of other kids.
+So, a great way to start out is by visiting a local AFL footy skills clinic.

-The programs focus on fun and safety and help you child develop both their skills and love for the game of AFL.
+The programs focus on fun and safety.
+As well as helping you child develop both their skills and love for the game of AFL.